Brazilian Beans and Rice

 My wife is Brazilian, and I have been very fortunate to have travelled to the beautiful country of Brazil many times.
 Both for business and for pleasure.

-Nearly all of these companies had canteens where they fed their employees at lunchtime.
-In all of them, the catering was very similar, and rice and beans (feijão in Portuguese) was ALWAYS on the menu.
-It was always served together with a choice of meat (normally chicken or beef) and vegetables and salad.
+Nearly all of these Brazilian companies have canteens where they feed their employees at lunchtime.
+In all of them, the catering was very similar, and rice and beans (feijão in Portuguese) was nearly ALWAYS on the menu.
+It was served together with a choice of meat (normally chicken or beef) and vegetables and salad.

 In fact, most Brazilians will eat rice and beans almost every day of the week in some form or another.